Connect with the C++ driver

 DataStax recommends the Data API and clients for Serverless (Vector) databases.
 You can use the Data API to perform CQL operations on your table data in Serverless (Vector) databases.

 DataStax recommends drivers only for Serverless (Non-Vector) databases, legacy applications that rely on a driver, or for CQL functions that aren’t supported by the Data API.
-For more information, see Compare connection methods.
+For more information, see Connect to a database.

 To use the DataStax C++ driver, you need to install the driver and its dependencies, and then connect the driver to your Astra DB Serverless database with a CassStatement object.
 Once connected, you can write scripts that use the driver to run commands against your database.